 Conn’s Disease (hyperaldosteronism)

-This extremely rare disease usually occurs in women.
+Conn's Disease (or Conn's Syndrome) is an extremely rare disease usually occurs in women.
 It may result from excessive growth (hyperplasia) in tissues of both adrenal glands or a benign tumor in a single gland.
 It leads to over-production of aldosterone, potassium loss and increased sodium retention in the kidneys.

 Symptoms include moderate hypertension, constipation, muscle weakness, excessive urination, excessive thirst, headaches and personality changes.
 These do not necessarily appear in all individuals with the disorder.
 The prognosis is good when the disease is detected early.
 Surgery is indicated when the disease results from an adenoma (tumor).
 In some patients the disease may be managed by dietary sodium restriction therapy with diuretics that block aldosterone’s actions.

-This rare disease stems from a tumor in the adrenal medulla leading to overproduction of adrenaline and noradrenaline.
+Pheochromocytoma is a rare disease stems from a tumor in the adrenal medulla leading to overproduction of adrenaline and noradrenaline.
 About 800 cases of this adrenal tumor are diagnosed per year in the U.S. Primary symptoms of this tumor disease include high blood pressure, headache, heart palpitations and excessive or inappropriate sweating.